Upper-Division Writing Courses

 The WAC Clearinghouse, maintained by Colorado State University, offers a tremendous set of resources for faculty who teach both writing across the curriculum and writing in the disciplines.
 Research reports and scholarly studies complement practical advice on this must-see website.

-If you encounter plagiarism, please see the Division of Undergraduate Education’s new website on Academic Honesty.
+If you encounter plagiarism, please see the website of the Office of Academic Integrity & Student Conduct.
 This site contains links to the forms you will need to fill out, as well as resources for determining your next steps when you have found instances of plagiarism.

 We also recommend that you develop curricula that teach students about citing sources properly.
 We need to communicate with students about WHY we are asking them to consult “outside” sources as a means of creating knowledge.
 Doing so will help them understand how scholars, academics, and citizens construct knowledge and participate effectively—and ethically—in the many conversations of the academy in particular and our society in general.